England women beat US 2-1 in statement victory at Wembley - WHIZ News

 Lauren Hemp and Georgia Stanway scored to help England beat the U.S. for the first time since 2017 and less than 10 months before the Women’s World Cup in Australia and New Zealand.

+“It was a great result,” Hemp told broadcaster ITV.
+“There’s a lot of preparation now for the World Cup.
+It’s important that we stay grounded.”

-England took the lead in the 10th when Beth Mead sent a low cross into the box.
-U.S. defender Alana Cook tried to make a sliding block but the ball wiggled through to Hemp, who finished from close range.
+England, which won the European championship in late July, took the lead in the 10th when Beth Mead sent a low cross into the box.
+Defender Alana Cook tried to make a sliding block but the ball wiggled through to Hemp, who finished from close range.

 The Americans equalized just before the half-hour mark.
 Millie Bright tried to pass out of the back to a tightly covered Stanway, and Lindsey Horan poked the ball forward to Sophia Smith, who turned and fired low to the left corner past a diving Mary Earps.